synoa/synoa.github.io/documentation/git/workflow.md

 ---

-## Development
+## Start development

+### Create a new feature branch

-Create a new branch for every feature you want to develop from the **master** branch:
+Create a new branch for every feature you want to develop, using the **master** branch as it's parent:

 ```
 git checkout -b feat/<reference>/<featureName> master